 - Online: Go to the Maryland Health Connection website and click “How to Enroll” to get started.
 You can also apply via the state exchange’s mobile app on Apple or Android devices.
 You’ll need to create an account to begin the enrollment process.

-- By phone: Call the Maryland Health Connection customer service center at 855-642-8572, Monday-Friday from 8 a.m.–6 p.m., and follow the prompts.
+- By phone: Call the Maryland Health Connection customer service center at 855-642-8572, Monday through Friday from 8 a.m. to 6 p.m., and follow the prompts.
 Multilingual agents are available in dozens of languages, including Spanish, Arabic, Chinese, Farsi and French.
 Relay services for the deaf or hard of hearing are offered for free.

-- In person: Representatives called “navigators” and “brokers” are available to help you and your family understand your options and determine if you qualify for financial assistance.
+- In person: Representatives called “navigators” and “brokers” are available to help you and your family understand your options and determine whether you qualify for financial assistance.
 Find a navigator in Maryland counties to help you apply in person or check out the events section of the Maryland Health Connection website.
 You can also access an online map of brokers across Maryland.
 Or call customer service at 855-642-8572 to find locations.

 What is covered, and how much will it cost?